Transferring Files to and from Quest

 - Use the lcd ("local cd") command to change directories on Quest and the cd command to change folders in Box.
 Use the ls command to list files and folders in Box.
 You can run shell commands on Quest from within lftp by prefixing them with "!".
 For example, !ls will list local files and directories on Quest.

-- To upload files: Use the queue command to add files to your upload queue with put (for a single file) or mput (to add multiple files at once with wildcard expansion).
+- To upload files or directories: Use the queue command to add files to your upload queue with put (for a single file) or mput (to add multiple files at once with wildcard expansion).
 For example:

-- To download files: Use the queue command to add files to your download queue with get (for a single file) or mget (to download multiple files at once with wildcard expansion).
+- To download files or directories: Use the queue command to add files to your download queue with get (for a single file) or mget (to download multiple files at once with wildcard expansion).
 For example:

 Secure Copy (SCP)